JonStudders/low-latency-arbitrage-backtester/PROCESS.md

 - \(Z_t = 0\): the pair is balanced (normal relationship)
 - \(Z_t > +2\): the spread is unusually wide (potential short signal)
 - \(Z_t < -2\): the spread is unusually narrow (potential long signal)

+**The output:**

+The function adds one critical column:
+- **`zscore`**: The standardised spread value

+This z-score is the primary signal we monitor.
+Values near zero indicate normal behaviour, while extreme values (beyond ±2) suggest trading opportunities.

 The z-score converts spreads into a consistent statistical scale, allowing all asset pairs to be compared on equal terms.